-Mottaret - Cafe Del Motte are doing some great BBQ deals for Winter 2016 including the green menu - Salad or Soup / Burger & Chips / Wine or Beer for €9.95 (Saisonnaires get desert & coffee too).
+Mottaret - Cafe Del Motte do some great BBQ deals including the green menu - Salad or Soup / Burger & Chips / Wine or Beer for €9.95 (Saisonnaires get desert & coffee too).

 Mottaret - Fast Food, The Americana (chip butty / burger stand) around €11.
 The Chrismaran around the corner no loner does cheap beers though and has been renamed and rebranded for Winter 2020 - no reports yet

-St Martin - on piste Le Loy, good value plat du jour, often complimentary digestif.
+St Martin - on piste Le Loy, good value plat du jour, often complimentary digestif too!